rickychang/spotifyify/README.md

 Spotifyify
 =========

-A simple bit javascript for turning selected text into a spotify album link.
+A simple bit of javascript for turning selected text into a spotify album link.
 Intended to be used as a bookmarklet.
 It needs to be loaded by a bookmarklet as an external script because it makes spotify metadata API requests.
 Takes selected text on a page and makes a spotify album search request.
-If it finds any results, inserts the best matching result as a link into the page and opens the matching album in the Spotify app.
+If it finds any results, inserts the best matching result as a link into the page and opens the matching album in Spotify.

 Definitely not perfect.
 Just wrote it for my own selfish needs.
 Feel free to improve it!